panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-10-09-PMC/2019-10-09-PMC_Summary.md

 * FAIRsFAIR data repository certification
     * Andy said that we are awaiting feedback from FAIRsFAIR.
 * Invitation to a joint EOSC project meeting on 9-10 September 2019 in Brussels
-    * Andy said the following documents have been shared following the meeting: **ANDY PLEASE LINK THE DOCS HERE**
+    * Andy said the following documents have been shared following the meeting: (final report)[https://www.eoscsecretariat.eu/news-opinion/eosc-concertation-report-public]
 * ExPaNDs kick-off meeting 11-12 September in Hamburg
     * ExPaNDS is creating mailing lists, some of us will be added/asked to join
 * ICALEPCS
     * Andy explained that ICALEPCS is being attended by Hans, Tobias and Andy.
 Our paper has been accepted, so we have a publication
 Hans explained that he has done a presentation about hte Jupyter paper, so we may have two publications.
 Also, he shared news of initiatives about FAIR/Open data in Japan.
-Andy also explained that somebody talk to him about the fact that sample information is very important in order to understand the experiment data and ensure the data can be understood and he was wondering whether we are doing enough in there.
+Andy also explained that somebody asked a question about the fact that sample information is very important in order to understand the experiment data and ensure the data can be understood and he was wondering whether we are doing enough in there.
 * [EOSC Strategic Implementation Plan](https://publications.europa.eu/en/publication-detail/-/publication/78ae5276-ae8e-11e9-9d01-01aa75ed71a1) document
 * EOSC-hub SB meeting on 26 September in Brussels and [EOSC-hub Briefing paper](https://www.eosc-hub.eu/sites/default/files/EOSC-hub%20Briefing%20Paper%20-%20EOSC%20Federating%20Core%20Governance%20and%20Sustainability%20Public_0.pdf)
-    * Andy explained the paper is a good read.
+    * Andy explained the paper is an important document towards defining EOSC.
 * Invitation to cluster meeting @ RDA (12:00-16:00 on 21 October in Helsinki)
     * Andy explained that Ornela is going to represent PaNOSC.

-* There is a new event coming up 24th to 28th November in Budapest: The EOSC Stakeholders meeting
+* There is a new event coming up 24th to 28th November in Budapest: The (EOSC Stakeholders meeting)[https://www.eoscsecretariat.eu/eosc-symposium]

 4. Annual conference in Trieste - update